-If you experience a traumatic event at work, follow these tips:
+If you experience a critical incident or traumatic event at work, follow these tips:

 - Remain calm.
 Someone needs to take charge and that will require a certain amount of stable behaviour during what sometimes can be a chaotic time. - Call 911, if appropriate, and contact security.
-Follow your company's emergency protocol. - Notify Human Resources of the event and review possible support services available, including your EFAP. - Assess the need for on-site group counselling.
-On-site debriefing services are available through your EFAP. - Be available to listen to what your staff needs to talk about.
+Follow your company's emergency protocol. - Notify Human Resources of the event and review possible support services available, including your EAP, and if applicable, your internal risk response protocol. - Assess the need for on-site group crisis support.
+On-site debriefing services are available through your EAP. - Be available to listen to what your staff needs to talk about.
 This is important to begin the recovery process. - Try not to minimize the trauma in an attempt to make staff feel better.
 The best thing you can do is offer support. - Recognize that you are not immune to the trauma.
 You may require your own support in time. - Offer your staff foods that will re-hydrate and replace vitamins and minerals.
 Try fruits, fruit juices, vegetables and water.